thuitafaith/my-insta/README.md

 ## Specifications

 > - It enables users to search for images based on their profile.
-> - Users are able to click and view images in a modal.
+> - Users can post pictures and view their profile.

 ## Setup/Installation Requirements

-> - Click on the Link to the deployed page: [Heroku](https://my-shotss.herokuapp.com/)
+> - Click on the Link to the deployed page: [Heroku](https://heyinsta.herokuapp.com/)

 ## Known Bugs